jevakallio/jest-clean-console-reporter/README.md

   reporters: [
     // Add jest-clean-console-reporter.
 This takes place of the
-    // default reporter, and behaves identically otherwise ["jest-clean-console-reporter", { rules: knownWarnings }],
+    // default reporter, and behaves identically otherwise ["jest-clean-console-reporter", { rules: rules }],

     // Overriding config.reporters wipes out default reporters, so
     // we need to restore the summary reporter.
     //
-    // @NOTE: For jest 26.6.1 or older, this file is located at
+    // NOTE: For jest 26.6.1 or older, this file is located at
     // @jest/reporters/build/summary_reporter
     "@jest/reporters/build/SummaryReporter",
   ],